 1 John 2:4 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.

 If you don't know the law of God, you should read to understand how important it is to know and keep the commandments of God.

-There is no such thing as the "old law".
-The law is perfect and was never changed.
 Some people confuse the law with the covenants.
 Yes, the first covenant was made "old" when Jesus Christ died on the cross, and the new testament /the will (like your parents may have a will) of Jesus Christ went into effect.
-But the law which is listed and included in both covenants was never changed.
+But the law of God which is listed and included in both covenants was never changed.
+It remained the same, perfect as ever.
 But don't take my word for this.
 Search the scripture.
 The first covenant is listed in Exodus.
 The new covenant/testament is prophesied in Jeremiah 31:34+ and quoted in Hebrews 8:8+ and also Hebrews 10:16+.
 In fact, the book of Hebrews explains how a will goes into effect when a person dies, and how when Jesus Christ died on the cross, the new covenant of the law of God was to be written on our hearts and minds (not on tablets of stone this time) and went into effect.